PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

    - Notably, there is zero drop-off between the "Checkout" and "Payments" stages, suggesting a frictionless payment gateway and high consumer intent once the checkout process begins.
 3. Device-Balanced Engagement:
    - At the Home page level, each device type equally contributes 217K–218K users.
 This indicates that your marketing strategies are effectively reaching users across all platforms equally.
-4. Critical Drop-off Point: Product View to Add to Cart:
+4. Critical Drop-off Point from Product View to Add to Cart:
    - The transition from Product View (500K) to Add to cart (360K) represents a 28% drop, indicating this is the primary bottleneck.
 Users are interested enough to browse specific items but are hesitating to commit them to their carts.
 This could be due to price comparisons, shipping costs only becoming visible at this stage, or a lack of persuasive "social proof" (reviews/ratings) on the product pages.

 **Customer demographics:**
+1. Market Concentration in Bangkok & Surrounding Areas
+   - Bangkok Dominance: 37.68% (1.54bn) of total revenue is generated in Bangkok alone.
+When combined with the surrounding provinces (Samut Prakan, Pathum Thani, Nakhon Pathom), this metropolitan cluster accounts for over 75% of your total business.
+2. High-Value "Millennial" client Base:
+   - The 20-30 and 30-40 age groups are the primary revenue drivers, contributing nearly half of total revenue (46%) collectively.
+3. Gender Parity:
+   - Revenue is split almost 50/50 between Male and Female customers across almost every age bracket.

 ## 🚀 Recommendations:
+1.

 1. Execute an "AOV Lift" Strategy
 Since your AOV has been flat (around 14K) while volume has skyrocketed, you are leaving money on the table with every transaction.